SIMBAChain/hardhat/README.md

 $ npx hardhat simba export
 ```

-You will then be prompted to select all of the contract you want to export to Blocks:
+You will then be prompted to select all of the contracts you want to export to Blocks:

 ```
 ?
 Please select all contracts you want to export.
 Please note that if you're exporting contract X, and contract X depends on library Y, then you need to export Library Y along with Contract X. SIMBA Chain will handle the library linking for you. ›